arskiir/pdf-color-inverter/README.md

 - The output pdf will be a pdf of _images_ only.
 - The texts and other things will become _uninteractive_.
-- Not recommended to _chain_ the inversion as file sizes will get bigger and bigger.
+- Not recommended to _chain_ the inversion too much as file sizes only get bigger and bigger.